mozilla/gecko-dev/testing/perfdocs/generated/perfcompare.rst

    :scale: 50%
    :align: center

-Like Compare with a base, clicking **Edit Entry** will open the edit view to change selections for the base repository, time range or delete or search for new selected revisions.
+Like Compare with a base, clicking **Edit Entry** will open the edit view to change selections for the base repository, time range or to delete or search for new selected revisions.

 .. image:: ./resultseditentryviewtime.png
    :alt: PerfCompare Results Page Compare over Time Edit Entry View